kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### 4. Test Your Changes

-**Trish's quality assurance**: *"Testing is like proofreading your code.
+**Glow's quality assurance**: *"Testing is like proofreading your code.
 It helps catch issues before they affect others and gives you confidence in your work."*

 ```bash
 # Run the test suite